-It’s the middle of the year and January resolutions seem far behind us, but June is a great time to reflect on the year so far and set ourselves goals and challenges for the rest of 2018.
+It’s the middle of the year and January resolutions seem far behind us, but June is a great time to reflect on the year so far and set ourselves goals and challenges for the rest of the year.
 So, this Locker acts as a personal, mid-year health and fitness review!
 Back in January, we published a ‘New Year, New Exercise’ Locker which looked at some fun new ways to get fit.
 Now that summer is finally here, we want to encourage you to find a fun summer sport to keep you moving.

 Begin by asking yourself two key questions: 1) what health habits have you been doing this year that you are proud of, or have enjoyed?
 Maybe it’s healthier eating, giving up bad habits, or finding a way to work-out that you love.
 2) What would you like to achieve by the end of this year?
 With these in mind, have a think about some of the fun new ways you can get fit in the sun: